dbaldwin103/EasyLink-API-V2/README_SendingRequests.md

 Content-Type: application/json
 ```

-Note: Cancels are not reversible, if for some reason the order shouldn't have been cancelled the full payload will need to be sent again.
+Note: Cancels are not reversible, if for some reason the order shouldn't have been cancelled the full payload will need to be sent as a new order.

 If the authentication tokens are still valid and the request is valid, a response will be returned with the following "success" detail: